 There are 82 Justice Courts with 197 judges.
 Justice Court judges are the only Mississippi judges elected in partisan races.
 They serve four-year terms.

-Drug Courts are special courts which address crimes committed by persons addicted to drugs or alcohol.
-Drug courts seek to rehabilitate drug-using offenders through drug treatment and intense supervision with drug testing and frequent court appearances.
-Drug courts offer the incentive of a chance to remain out of jail and be employed, and the sanction of a jail sentence if participants fail to remain drug-free and in compliance with all program requirements.
+Intervention Courts are special courts which address crimes committed by persons addicted to drugs or alcohol.
+Intervention courts seek to rehabilitate drug-using offenders through drug treatment and intense supervision with drug testing and frequent court appearances.
+Intervention courts offer the incentive of a chance to remain out of jail and be employed, and the sanction of a jail sentence if participants fail to remain drug-free and in compliance with all program requirements.

-As of July 2017, 42 Drug Courts were in operation in Mississippi.
+As of July 1, 2020 there are 44 Drug Intervention Courts in operation in Mississippi.

 Municipal courts have jurisdiction over misdemeanor crimes, municipal ordinances and city traffic violations.
 Municipal judges may conduct initial appearances in which defendants are advised of the charges being filed, as well as bond hearings and preliminary hearings.